XTRAN — menu

 How can your organization benefit from XTRAN?

-The following XTRAN capabilities are available to all organizations with responsibility for a significant amount of code.
-Note that all of these capabilities are realized using XTRAN's rules languageXTRAN rule sets already exist for many of these examples, and are delivered with XTRAN.
-They can be enhanced and adapted by your senior systems programmers (after training), and they can create new rules as needed.
+The following XTRAN capabilities are available to all organizations with responsibility for a significant amount of code, data, and/or text.
+Note that all of these capabilities are realized using XTRAN's rules languageXTRAN rule sets already exist for many of these examples, and are delivered with XTRAN as appropriate.
+They can be enhanced and adapted by your senior systems programmers (after training), who can also create new rules as needed.

 Computer manufacturer: